Opus Energy Group and Haven Power Limited Customer Privacy Notice

 - Business bank account details.

 If it is required in order to take over your energy supply, we may ask your previous energy supplier for information about you, including information about your metering equipment, meter readings and any charges you may owe your previous supplier*.

 If you express an interest in any of our energy services products, i.e. electric vehicle related products or other electric assets, we will require details of your current energy consumption and supplier, if you are not one of our customers and details relating to the sites where products we supply will be installed*.

 Managing your Account

-Whilst you are our customer, we will collect the following information to allow us to manage your account*, analyse and monitor your energy consumption for billing purposes*/** and continue to provide the products or services you have requested from us*:
+Whilst you are our customer, we will collect the following information to allow us to manage your account*, analyse and monitor your energy consumption for billing and advice provision purposes*/** and continue to provide the products or services you have requested from us*:

 - Meter consumption data, including half-hourly data from smart meters;